marcodeangelis/intervals/README.md

       [[-1,2],[-2,1],[3,5]],
       [[0,2], [3,4], [6,8]]]
 ```
 can be interpreted as a matrix of intervals.
 After Numpy parsing, such a structure will have shape `(3,3,2)`.
-Because the last dimension has size two, this will be turned into intervals:
+Because the last dimension has size two, this data structure can be turned into an interval of shape `(3,3)`:

 ```python
 x = intervalise(ds)